wp-statistics/wp-statistics/readme.txt

 10. View latest search engine referrers Statistics page.

 == Upgrade Notice ==
+= 7.1 =
+* There is now a manual process for adding an index to the visitor's table to protect against duplicate entries, go to Statistics->Optimization->Database.
+Newer installs of WP Statistics already have the index and the option to add it will only be present if do not have it already.

 = 7.0 =
 * BACKUP YOUR DATABASE BEFORE INSTALLING!
 * Page track is now enabled on new installs or upgrades from pre 6.0 installs.